-Does Car Insurance Cover Me if I Hit a Pedestrian?
+Does Car Insurance Cover Me if I Hit a Pedestrian in New York City?

 Due to the enormous size difference between a motor vehicle and a pedestrian, the potential for severe injuries is significant when the two collide.
 In many cases, a pedestrian struck by a car could face permanent– or even fatal– injuries.